 Calm down tools kids can use anywhere when they feel upset.
 Help kids manage their emotions with a set of calm down tools.
-Calm down techniques for kids that work no matter if you’re at home, school, the library or on an airplane!
+Calm down techniques including magical calm down picture cards for kids that work no matter if you’re at home, school, the library or on an airplane!
+Calm down tools help kids build their self-regulatory muscle and find tools that resonate individually with them, including mindful breathing patterns and calming strategies.

 Calming tools are wonderful and helpful for kids who have trouble expressing big emotions in appropriate ways or who are quick to anger.
 Calming down when you’re upset is difficult for anyone, but most of all children.
 They require guidance about how to cool off and time to develop calm down tools that work uniquely for them.